- There are more than 46 native snake species found in Florida, which come in a wide variety of sizes and colors, including easily camouflaged brown.

 6. Timber Rattlesnake

-As one of many brown snakes in Florida, timber rattlesnakes are large pit vipers that are endemic to eastern North America.
+As one of many Florida brown snakes, timber rattlesnakes are large pit vipers that are endemic to eastern North America.
 Their size ranges between 36 and 60 inches long, and they have a heavy, thick-set body.
 Timber rattlesnakes are usually yellowish or greyish brown, and they have dark brown or black crossband markings.
 Their tail is black and ends with a rattle which is typically held up above the ground.
 Timber rattlesnakes prefer damp fields and swamps but are occasionally found in urban areas.
-Timber rattlesnakes feed on small mammals, lizards, birds, and even other snakes.
+They feed on small mammals, lizards, birds, and even other snakes.
 Although they are highly venomous, they are not particularly aggressive and typically attempt to flee, only striking as a last resort when threatened.

 7. Eastern Diamondback Rattlesnake